syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/sample-creator.md

     -   Location – Choose the target location of your project.

-    -   Theme Selection – Choose the required theme.The Theme Preview section shows the controls preview before create the Syncfusion® project.
+    -   Theme Selection – Choose the required theme.The Theme Preview section shows the control preview before create the Syncfusion® project.

 2. Click **Create** button.
 After creating the project, open the project by clicking **Yes**.
 If you click **No**, the corresponding location of the project will be opened.
 Refer to the following screenshot for more information.